 Things I love:

-Art and artists, music, honesty, thought-provoking conversation, respect, information, memories, Halloween, nature, my favorite colors (pink and black), vanilla- and lemon-scented things, babies, the stars, and a well-written character-oriented speculative fiction book.
+Art and artists, music, honesty, thought-provoking conversation, respect, information, memories, Halloween, nature, my favorite colors (pink and black), cartoons, vanilla- and lemon-scented things, babies, the stars, and well-written character-oriented speculative fiction books.

 Things I hate: